blevinstein/io_keyboard/readme.md

 However, I made some *very* questionable decisions that could be improved.
 In particular, it would be easier to remember the numbers if the sequence 0-9 had a recognizable pattern or sequence, but it looks basically arbitrary to me.
-TODO: Make the numbers look morel like binary?
+TODO: Make the numbers look more like binary?

 Excluding L4 as a modifier, we have the following: